dcaglar/ecommerce-platform-kotlin/docs/architecture/architecture.md

 **The New Pattern (Outbox-Driven Consumers):**
 1. **Intents (Capture/Refund Received)**: `CaptureReceived` events denote that an intent to capture has been recorded in the database edge outbox.
 2. **Executors (`CaptureCommandExecutor`)**: These components listen to `capture-execution-queue`.
 They perform the synchronous call to the external PSP Gateway.
 Upon receiving a terminal or retryable result, they **do not publish back to Kafka directly**.
 Instead, they write a `ExternalAsyncCaptureToPspPerformed` event into the Central Database Outbox.
-3. **Outbox Relay**: The `OutboxRelayJob` reads these results from the database outbox and publishes them asynchronously to the `psp-result-queue`.
+3. **Outbox Relay**: The `OutboxRelayJob` reads these results from the database outbox and publishes them asynchronously to their respective Kafka topics (e.g., `psp-result-queue`, `capture-execution-queue`, `internal-transfer-queue`, `journal.entries.recorded`) based on the event type.
 4. **Result Processing (`PspResultConsumer`)**: Listens to the `psp-result-queue` to apply the results to the central database, finalize payment statuses, trigger internal double-entry ledger bookkeeping, and schedule any required internal transfers.

 ### Authorization/Idempotency Sequence Diagram